 If you are considering a Quebec City honeymoon, there is really only one place to stay that you won't regret.
 It's the hotel where the most important things happen and the most important people stay.
 That place is Le Château Frontenac, a Fairmont Hotel.

-A turreted castle whose verdigris towers overlook the St. Lawrence River, this century-old architectural treasure is a much-beloved Canadian historic landmark.
+A turreted castle whose verdigris towers overlook the St. Lawrence River, this 125-year-old architectural treasure is a much-beloved Canadian historic landmark.

 At the hub of the fortified city designated a UNESCO World Heritage Site, this iconic hotel is infused with romance and made for honeymoon pleasure.